• Skip to primary navigation

 Using Research to understand Scleroderma

-Thanks to patients of The Johns Hopkins Scleroderma Center, Dr. Wigley and his colleagues have built one of the largest resources to do research on scleroderma in the world.
-This includes a repository—containing data and blood and tissue samples from patients who chose to participate.
-These materials are available to researchers studying the biological causes of scleroderma, patterns of the disease, potential new treatments, and much more.
+We have built one of the largest single-center scleroderma research registries in the world.
+This Registry serves as the foundation and discovery engine of the Center.
+The Registry contains comprehensive clinical data, blood and tissue samples from patients who choose to participate.
+These materials are available to researchers studying the biological causes of scleroderma, patterns of the disease, potential new treatments, and more.

-Over a dozen scleroderma research studies (basic science, clinical trials, and epidemiology) are underway at Johns Hopkins.
-The Center’s researchers interact with other investigators within Johns Hopkins, other academic Institutions around the world, the National Institutes of Health (NIH), and industries involved in developing new medications and treatments.
-Dr. Wigley and his team are finding answers and are continuing to use the evidence to reach their ultimate goal of finding a cure for scleroderma.
+We have over 50 scleroderma research studies (basic science, clinical trials, and epidemiology) underway at Johns Hopkins.
+To study scleroderma, Raynaud’s phenomenon, and other fibrosing diseases, the Center’s researchers collaborate with investigators at Johns Hopkins, other academic institutions worldwide, the National Institutes of Health (NIH), and industry partners involved in developing new medications and treatments.

 Receive the Latest News from Johns Hopkins Rheumatology